anatolii-serzhantov/the-insider-ai-search-bar/README.md

 To handle the complexity of the Russian language, the search engine automatically expands numerical and entity queries into morphological synonym groups (e.g., `"5"` expands to `["5", "5-я", "5-й", "пятая", "пятую", "пятой"]`) before evaluating exact match bonuses and extracting snippets.

 ### 2. Negative topic penalties
 To prevent the neural network from returning highly semantically related but factually incorrect results, I implemented a penalty system.
-If a user explicitly searches for the "5th Service", but the article heavily discusses the "1st Service" and lacks the "5th", the algorithm applies a strict **-40% penalty**, immediately dropping the irrelevant cluster from the top results.
+If a user explicitly searches for the "5th Service", but the article heavily discusses the "1st Service" and lacks the "5th", the algorithm applies a strict -40% penalty, immediately dropping the irrelevant cluster from the top results.

 ### 3. Anti-false-positive regex
 Keyword bonuses are protected by advanced Regular Expressions using Negative Lookbehinds `(?<![\d.,])`.
 This ensures that when the algorithm searches for a specific number (like the "2nd Service"), it actively ignores decimals (e.g., `3888.2 sq meters`), preventing corrupted relevance scores and false highlighting.